Emosi Koloto: Early years

 Koloto grew up in Manawatu and attended Palmerston North Boys' High School.

 Rugby Union

 Koloto was selected for the New Zealand national schoolboy rugby union team in 1983.
 He then representing Manawatu from 1984 to 1986.
 He played for New Zealand Universities in 1985 and then in 1996 he was selected to represent Tonga in rugby union.

 Koloto moved to Wellington for the 1987 season, scoring two tries on his debut.

 Rugby League

 Koloto then switched codes to rugby league, signing with the Doug Laughton-coached Widnes.
 Laughton spotted Koloto when he played for Wellington against Wales in 1988.

+Emosi Koloto quickly became a ball playing and hard tackling second row forward in the greatest Widnes team.
+He won the League Championship with Widnes in his first season 1988-89.
+He also won two Premiership Trophy Finals in 1988-89 and 1989-90.